See below for answers to a number of frequently asked questions about the Beaver Valley Climbing Festival:

 What’s included in the cost of a camping ticket?

-- Two nights of camping
+- Two nights of camping (camping tickets only)

 - Dinner on Saturday

-- Access to gear demos, friendly competitions, and local vendors
+- Access to gear demos, friendly competitions and local vendors

-- Evening music bonfires and community connections
+- Evening music, bonfires and community connections

 - All proceeds go to the OAC to support Ontario climbing access